stwunsch/analysis_rdf_focus_group/README.md

 You'll find in the following instructions to do a typical NanoAOD based analysis!

-Follow the steps below and apply them to each sample, eventually resulting in the plot below.
+Follow the steps below and apply them to each sample, eventually resulting in the following plot.

 ![](plot.png)

+From a physics point of view the analysis has quite some flaws, but you see that data and simulation (very roughly) fits together.
+Remember that the goal is not to have the a physically sane result but we look for the experience to get there technically ;)

+Also note that you can find an example solution in the repository.

 ## Preparation